-Jim Jorgenson is a member of Actors Equity and graduated from the Southern Methodist University MFA Acting Program in 1988.
-Since then, Jim has had a long and varied career.
-For the last 16 years, he has worked extensively in Washington DC.
-Additionally, he has worked as an actor in Seattle, Chicago, and Houston.
-Recently, he re-joined the faculty at KD in 2016, having taught there seven years prior.
-Jim was also on faculty at Nebraska Wesleyan in 2008.
-Jim has acted as Managing Director for New Theatre Company for seven years and Fountainhead Theatre for three years.
-Some awards and nominations include: Washington DC Area: Helen Hayes Nominations for Best Ensemble; Angels in America Part I and II, and The Last Days of Judas Iscariot.
+Jim Jorgenson is a Dallas actor and educator.
+He is a member of Actors Equity and a graduate Southern Methodist University's MFA Acting Program.
+Jim has had a long and varied career.
+He has worked extensively in Washington DC., Seattle, Chicago, and Houston.
+Jim was also on theatre faculty at Nebraska Wesleyan University.
+Jim has acted as Managing Director for New Theatre Company and Fountainhead Theatre.
+Locally some awards and nominations include: Washington DC Area: Helen Hayes Nominations for Best Ensemble; Angels in America Part I and II, and The Last Days of Judas Iscariot.
 Dallas Area: Dallas Theatre Critic's Awards; Season of Work, Leon Rabin Best Actor; Rocket to the Moon.
-He is represented by the Kim Dawson Agency.
-For more information about Jim go to www.jimjorgensen.net.
+Fort Worth Weekly's Critic's Choice Award for Amphibian Stage's production of Northside Hollow.